-The Exchange proposes to list and trade the Shares under Nasdaq Rule 5711(d),3 which governs the listing and trading of Commodity-Based Trust Shares on the Exchange.
-Canary Capital Group LLC is the sponsor of the Trust (the "Sponsor").
-The Shares will be registered with the SEC by means of the Trust's registration statement on Form S-1 (the "Registration Statement").4 Any statements or representations included in this proposal regarding: (a) the description of the reference assets or trust holdings; (b) limitations on the reference assets or trust holdings; (c) dissemination and availability of the reference asset or intraday indicative value; or (d) the applicability of Nasdaq listing rules specified in this proposal shall constitute continued listing standards for the Shares listed on the Exchange.
+The Exchange proposes to list and trade the Shares under Nasdaq Rule 5711(d), or representations included in this proposal regarding: (a) the description of the reference assets or trust holdings; (b) limitations on the reference assets or trust holdings; (c)

+Exchange.3 CoinShares Co. is the sponsor of the Trust (the "Sponsor").4 Any statements dissemination and availability of the reference asset or intraday indicative value; or (d)

+the applicability of Nasdaq listing rules specified in this proposal shall constitute continued listing standards for the Shares listed on the Exchange.